PrincetonUniversity/lucid/vm/readme.md

 #### Lucid development VM

-``./buildbox.sh`` -- builds the lucid vm box, ``lucid.box``.
-Put a copy bf-sde-9.5.0.tgz in this directory beforehand to build a box that can compile and run P4.
-Else, the box will just run the lucid interpreter.
+``./buildbox.sh interpreter`` -- builds a lucid vm box with everything preinstalled to run the lucid interpreter or lucid to P4 compiler.

+``./buildbox.sh compiler <bf-sde-9.5.0.tgz>`` -- builds a lucid vm box with everything preinstalled to run the lucid interpreter, lucid compiler, and also the p4 to tofino compiler in the tofino sde (bf-sde).
+Note that you need to get a copy of the tofino sde yourself (bf-sde-9.5.0.tgz).
+Also, this has only been tested with sde 9.5.0, though it may also work with 9.5.1.
 The box may take 1-2 hours to build.

 ``./setupvm.sh`` -- sets up a local lucid vm based on the lucid box.